puppetlabs/puppetlabs-cd4pe_jobs/README.md

 ```shell
 git push origin 1.6.0-release --follow-tags
 ```
-6. Run `pdk build` in the root of the module to get the new tarball
+6. Run `pdk build --force` in the root of the module to get the new tarball
 7. Log into https://forge.puppet.com as 'puppetlabs' and publish the new module version